HomeSite Map

 All these places have their memories,

-Some are dead and some are living.”
+Some are dead and some are living.

-Commenting about this poem, Lennon said in 1980: “’In My Life’ started out as a bus journey from my house at 251 Menlove Avenue to town, mentioning every place I could remember.
+Commenting about this poem, John Lennon explained to Playboy Magazine in 1980: “’In My Life’ started out as a bus journey from my house at 251 Menlove Avenue to town, mentioning every place I could remember.
 I wrote it all down and it was ridiculous…It was the most boring sort of ‘What I Did On My Holiday’s Bus Trip’ song and it wasn’t working at all.
 But then I laid back and these lyrics started coming to me about the places I remember…I struggled for days and hours, trying to write clever lyrics.
 Then I gave up, and ‘In My Life’ came to me – letting it go is the whole game.”

-During a writing session arranged between John and Paul to complete songs for what became their upcoming “Rubber Soul” album, John premiered his poem to Paul.
+During a writing session arranged between John and Paul to complete songs for what was to become their “Rubber Soul” album, Lennon premiered his poem to McCartney.
 This is where the discrepancies begin to appear.
-Note the following comment from John in 1980 about the melody used for “In My Life”: “There was a period when I thought I didn’t write melodies; that Paul wrote those and I just wrote straight, shouting rock’n’roll.
+Note the following comment from John in 1980 about the melody used for “In My Life.”
+He stated: “There was a period when I thought I didn’t write melodies; that Paul wrote all those, I just wrote straight, shouting rock’n’roll.
 But of course, when I think of some of my own songs – ‘In My Life,’ or some of the early stuff, ‘This Boy’ – I was writing melody with the best of them.”
-From this, John appears to claim the melody of “In My Life” as his own creation entirely.
-He also made the statement that year in regards to this song: “Paul helped with the middle eight, musically.”
-On another occasion, John stated “The whole lyrics were already written before Paul even heard it.
+It appears here that he was claiming the melody of “In My Life” as his own creation entirely.
+John also made the statement that year in regards to this song: “Paul helped with the middle eight, musically.”
+On another occasion, Lennon stated “The whole lyrics were already written before Paul even heard it.
 In ‘In My Life’ his contribution melodically was the harmony and the middle-eight itself”

-However, in his book “Many Years From Now,” Paul gives this vivid recollection of that very writing session at John’s Kenwood home, probably in early October of 1965: “I’ll give my memories of writing ‘In My Life.’
-I arrived at John’s house for a writing session and he had the very nice opening stanzas of the song…That was what John had.
-But as I recall, he didn’t have a tune to it, and my recollection, I think, is at variance with John’s.
+However, in the 1997 book “Many Years From Now,” Paul gives this vivid recollection of that very writing session at John’s Kenwood home, probably in early October of 1965: “I’ll give my memories of writing ‘In My Life.’
+I arrived at John’s house for a writing session and he had the very nice opening stanzas of the song.
+That was what John had.
+But as I recall, he did not have a tune to it, and my recollection, I think, is at variance with his.
 I said, ‘Well, you haven’t got a tune, let me just go and work on it.’
 And I went down to the half-landing, where John had a Mellotron, and I sat there and put together a tune based in my mind on Smokey Robinson and The Miracles.
 Songs like ‘You’ve Really Got A Hold On Me’ and ‘Tears Of A Clown’ had really been a big influence.
 You refer back to something you’ve loved and try and take the spirit of that and write something new."

-“So I recall writing the whole melody.
-And it actually does sound very like me, if you analyze it.
-I was obviously working to lyrics.
+“So, I recall writing the whole melody," explained McCartney.
+"And it actually does sound very like me, if you analyze it.
+I was obviously working to the lyrics.
 The melody’s structure is very me.
-So my recollection is saying to John, ‘Just go and have a cup of tea or something.
-Let me be with this for ten minutes on my own and I’ll do it.’
-And with the inspiration of Smokey (Robinson) and The Miracles, I tried to keep it melodic but a bit bluesy, with the minors and little harmonies, and then my recollection is going back up into the room and saying, ‘Got it, great!
+My recollection is saying to John, ‘Just go and have a cup of tea or something.
+Let me be with this for ten minutes on my own and I will do it.’
+And with the inspiration of Smokey (Robinson) and The Miracles, I attempted to keep it melodic but a bit bluesy, with the minors and little harmonies, and then my recollection is going back up into the room and saying, ‘Got it, great!
 Good tune, I think.
-What d’you think?’
-John said, ‘Nice,’ and we continued working with it from then, using that melody and filling out the rest of the verses.
-As usual, for these co-written things, he often just had the first verse, which was always enough: it was the direction, it was the signpost and it was the inspiration for the whole song.
+What do you think?’
+John said, ‘Nice,’ and so we continued working with it from there, using that melody and filling out the rest of the verses.
+As usual, for these co-written things, John often just had the first verse, which was always enough: it was the direction, the signpost and the inspiration for the whole song.
 I hate the word but it was the template."

-“We wrote it, and in my memory we tagged on the introduction, which I think I thought up.
+Paul added: “We wrote it, and in my memory we tagged on the introduction, which I think I thought up.
 I was imaging the intro of a Miracles record, and to my mind the phrases on guitar are very much Smokey and The Miracles.
 So it was John’s original inspiration, I think my melody, I think my guitar riff.
 I don’t want to be categorical about this.
 But that’s my recollection.
 We then finished it off and it was a fine song which John sang.”

 Recording History

-In a 1990 BBC radio program entitled “Sounds Of The Sixties,” George Martin gives some interesting details about the solo in this song: “It was quite common practice for us to do a track and leave a hole in the middle for the solo.
-Sometimes George would pick up his guitar and fool around and do a solo, and we would often try to get other sounds.
-On ‘In My Life’ we left the hole as usual…While they were away, I thought it would be rather nice to have a harpsichord-like solo…I did it with what I call a ‘wound up’ piano, which was at double-speed – partly because you get a harpsichord sound by shortening the attack of everything, but also because I couldn’t play it at real speed anyway.
-So I played it on piano at exactly half normal speed, and down an octave.
-When you bring the tape back to normal speed again, it sounds pretty brilliant.
-It’s a means of tricking everybody into thinking you can do something really well.”
+"While they were away, I thought it would be rather nice to have a harpsichord-like solo.
+I played it with what I called a ‘wound up’ piano, which was at double-speed, partly 'cause you will get a harpsichord sound by shortening the attack of everything, but also because I couldn’t play it at real speed anyway.
+So I performed it on piano at exactly half normal speed, and down an octave.
+When you'd bring the tape back to normal speed, it sounds pretty brilliant.
+It was a means of tricking everybody into thinking that you can do something really well.”

 Song Structure and Style

-It is no wonder that Lennon viewed this song as his “first real, major piece of work.”
+It is no wonder that John Lennon viewed this song as his “first real, major piece of work.”

 American Releases

-An astonishing six tracks were taken from the British “Rubber Soul” album to be included on their first official compilation album, namely “The Beatles/1962-1966” (aka “The Red Album”).
-The popularity of “In My Life” had already taken its hold on Beatles fans by 1973, thereby its inclusion on this April 19th, 1973 released double album was a given.
-This album's first compact disc release was on September 20th, 1993, "In My Life" also being included on the composite "Red Album / Blue Album" promotional sampler that came out simultaneously.
-A remastered "Red Album" was then released on August 10th, 2010.
+An astonishing six songs were taken from the British “Rubber Soul” LP to be included on their first official compilation album, “The Beatles/1962-1966” (“The Red Album”).
+The popularity of the LP track “In My Life” had already grown in stature by 1973 to earn its right to be included on this April 19th, 1973 released double album.
+Its first compact disc release was on October 5th, 1993, "In My Life" also being included on the composite "Red Album / Blue Album" promo sampler that came out simultaneously.
+A newly remastered "Red Album" two-CD package was then released on October 19th, 2010, the remastered vinyl edition coming out on October 31st, 2014.

-While in the habit of constructing double-album compilations, Capitol released “Love Songs” on October 21st, 1977.
+While they were in the habit of constructing double-album compilations, Capitol released “Love Songs” on October 21st, 1977.
 Eight of the tracks on this set were repeats of songs included on either of the 1973 compilation albums, one of which was “In My Life.”
 Although an official new stereo mix was not made at this point, the vocals had been artificially panned closer to the center of the channels on this release, this being easily accomplished by simply panning the right channel nearer to the center.

-In promotion of the 2014 box set "The US Albums," a 25-song sampler CD was manufactured for limited release on January 21st, 2014, this containing the stereo mix of "In My Life."
+In promotion of the 2014 box set "The US Albums," a 25-song sampler CD was manufactured for limited release on January 21st, 2014, this disc containing the stereo mix of "In My Life."

 Live Performances